jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Upstream-Global-Automotive-Cybersecurity-Report-2024.md

 vulnerabilities that allowed them to remotely impact the command \& control of vehicles and access sensitive OEM and consumer data.5 In 2023, automotive cybersecurity witnessed a dramatic shift toward large\-scale incidents.
 12
- 2024 Upstream Security Ltd. All Rights Reserved
+© 2024 Upstream Security Ltd. All Rights Reserved
-Its important to note that when analyzing scale, the focus is on potential impact.
+It’s important to note that when analyzing scale, the focus is on potential impact.
 It is impossible to assess the exact impact of each incident based on publicly reported information.
 Upstream analyzed publicly disclosed automotive cybersecurity incidents between 2021 and 2023 according to the potential scale of impacted mobility assets, including vehicles, users, mobility devices and more.
-Upstreams analysis categorized incidents according to four levels of impactstarting from Low, which includes incidents that have the potential to impact under 10 assets, up to Massive, which includes incidents that have the potential to impact millions of mobility assets.
+Upstream’s analysis categorized incidents according to four levels of impact—starting from “Low”, which includes incidents that have the potential to impact under 10 assets, up to “Massive”, which includes incidents that have the potential to impact millions of mobility assets.
 IN 2023 THE
 PROPORTION
 OF INCIDENTS
-WITH A HIGH OR
+WITH A “HIGH” OR
-MASSIVE IMPACT
+“MASSIVE” IMPACT
 DRAMATICALLY
 DOUBLED TO
 NEARLY 50%
 Source: Upstream Security
 Breakdown of publicly disclosed cybersecurity incidents by potential scale, 2021\-2023
- 2024 Upstream Security Ltd. All Rights Reserved Number of
+© 2024 Upstream Security Ltd. All Rights Reserved Number of
 Mobility Assets
 Potentially
 Impacted